Condense

 Implementing real-time streaming is specialized work.
 A streaming engine does not exist in a vacuum; it must connect with legacy systems, batch pipelines, and modern applications.
 In a DIY scenario, the engineering team bears the burden of keeping these systems synchronized.

 This leads to a fragmented landscape.
 Teams often stitch together event brokers, streaming platforms, and integration tools.
 This results in duplicated functionality and fragile connections.
-When developers manually integrate these disparate components, the operational effort increases significantly.
+When developers manually integrate these disparate components, the operational effort increases significantly

 Infrastructure Complexity